rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 MSG supports the following limb-darkening laws:

 `CONST`
-  constant law, where :math:`I` has no dependence on :math:`\mu` whatsoever.
+  Constant law, where :math:`I` has no dependence on :math:`\mu` whatsoever.
 This is discussed further below.

 `LINEAR`
-  the linear law given in equation :math:numref:`eq:linear-law` above.
+  Linear law given in equation :math:numref:`eq:linear-law` above.

 `SQRT`
-  the square-root law introduced by :ads_citet:`diaz-cordoves:1992`.
+  Square-root law introduced by :ads_citet:`diaz-cordoves:1992`.

 `QUAD`
-  the quadratic law introduced by :ads_citet:`wade:1985`.
+  Quadratic law introduced by :ads_citet:`wade:1985`.

 `CLARET`
-  the four-coefficient law given in equation :math:numref:`eq:claret-law` above.
+  Four-coefficient law introduced by :ads_citet:`claret:2000` and given in equation :math:numref:`eq:claret-law` above.

 The choice of law is made during grid construction; the coefficients appearing in the limb-darkening laws (e.g., :math:`a` and